finedust/calendar-builder/README.txt

 UniBo Calendar Builder

-This is a simple script made to export your lectures to a calendar file that could be imported to your phone calendar or everywhere else.
+This is a simple script made to export your lectures to a calendar file that could be imported into your phone calendar or everywhere else.

 Dependencies: python3, (pip)